Lily Fight Night takes a swing at mito with £28,000 raised - News - The Lily Foundation

 For the next fight there was a last-minute stand in due to injury.
 With just three days notice, Ben 'The Magician' Hartley stepped in as an opponent for Chris 'The Count' Kitley.
 Ben's lack of preparation time showed, with Chris dominating from the outset.
 Ben's corner threw in the towel shortly in to the second round.

 At the time of writing the evening has raised over £28,000 for The Lily Foundation.
-A massive thank you to everyone who made it happen, we hope you will join us again at the next one.
+A massive thank you to everyone who made it happen, we hope you’ll join us again at the next one.

 Special thanks